-The summer school will focus on introductory and advanced lectures in data science and machine learning as well as moderate to advanced practical and tutorial sessions where participants will get their hands wet wrangling and munging datasets and applying cutting edge machine learning techniques to derive inference from the data.
-Lectures will be given by distinguished world renown researchers and practitioners including researchers from Sheffield University, IBM Research, Facebook, Pulse Lab Kampala and the AI and Data Science (AIR) lab-Makerere University.
+The summer school focused on introductory and advanced lectures in data science and machine learning, as well as moderate to advanced practical and tutorial sessions where participants got their hands wet wrangling and munging datasets and applied cutting-edge machine learning techniques to derive inference from the data.
+Lectures were given by distinguished world-renowned researchers and practitioners, including researchers from Sheffield University, IBM Research, Facebook, Pulse Lab Kampala, and the AI and Data Science (AIR) Lab–Makerere University.

-The school will also involve end-to-end tutorial sessions from professionals walking the participants through a real data analytics problem from data acquisition to data presentation.
-To benefit from this course participants are encouraged to have some background in programming particularly programming with Python.
+The school also involved end-to-end tutorial sessions from professionals who walked the participants through a real data analytics problem from data acquisition to data presentation.
+To benefit from this course, participants were encouraged to have some background in programming, particularly programming with Python.

 School programme outline: